H. D. Shillingford

-Howell Donald Shillingford, (10 July 1888 – 11 October 1975) was a Dominican politician, planter and businessman.
+Howell Donald Shillingford (10 July 1888 – 11 October 1975) was a West Indian politician, planter and businessman of colonial Dominica.

+Shillingford played a significant role in Dominica’s political devolution from British colonial rule to a representative government.
+He was a key advocate for devolution and participated actively in the early political development of the island.

 Early life

 Howell Donald Shillingford was born on 10 July 1888 in Colihaut, Dominica.
-His father Thomas Howard Shillingford was a planter who had invested in shops in each village along the west coast from Layou to Dublanc, being the first to do so.
-His first cousin was businessman A. C. Shillingford.
-He attended Dominica Grammar School and Morne Bruce Agricultural School both located in Roseau.
+His father Thomas Howard Shillingford was a leading planter, merchant and a member of the Legislative Council of Dominica, who owned a wide swath of land from St. Joseph to Portsmouth and had invested in shops in each village along the west coast from Layou to Dublanc, being the first to establish stores in the isolated west coast communities.
+In 1907 Howard had a “pretty large” house built in Colihaut.
+Shillingford’s first cousin was businessman A. C. Shillingford.
+He attended Dominica Grammar School and Morne Bruce Agricultural School, both located in Roseau.